hieuminh65/Sale_Forecast_And_Trend_Vision/README.md

 ##Data
 The data is provided by the U.S. Census Bureau.
 This dataset provides information on retail and food services sales for the period of 1992 to 2021.
+All values in this report are in millions of dollars.